kukuminer/Bookworm/README.txt

 To play the game, run bookworm.exe
 It will only work on a windows computer and requires a resolution of at least 1280x800 (currently).
+Unfortunately, some of the in game music files were too large to upload to github.

 -